mjura/kubernetes-demo/README.md

 # OpenStack Magnum & Kubernetes demo

-This repo contains Kubernetes demo with modified `guestbook` example for Kubernetes cluster setup without `skydns` addon installed.
+This repo contains Kubernetes demo with modified `guestbook` example for Kubernetes cluster setup without `skyDNS` addon installed.
 It relays on environment variables, that's way it is important to deploy all components in proper order according to this documentation.

 # Installatation